 There are a number of things you can do to manage the side effects of daratumumab.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

-Some patients will experience some form of an allergic reaction to daratumumab, most commonly during the first infusion.
+Some patients will experience some form of an allergic reaction to daratumumab, most commonly with the first injection.
 Almost all reactions occurred on the day patients received the medication, but can happen up to 4 days after getting the injection.
 Signs of a reaction can include cough, wheezing, throat tightness, swelling or irritation, nasal congestion, high or low blood pressure, headache, rash, itching, nausea, vomiting, and chills.
 Other reactions include at the injection site, like swelling and soreness.
-If you notice any changes in how you feel during the infusion, let your nurse know immediately.
-The infusion will be stopped if this occurs and your side effects will be managed.
-If your side effects can be managed, the dose will continue to be administered, possibly at a slower rate.
+If you notice any changes in how you feel, let your nurse know right away.
+Your care team will tell you what to do if you have any problems when you are home.

 Low White Blood Cell Count (Leukopenia or Neutropenia)